TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 ### FlushQueue

-Flush download queue to disk.
+Flush the download queue to disk.

 !!! success ""

     **Suggested:** `Yes`.

 !!! tip
-    You can disable this option if it negatively affects disk performance on your system.
-You should create backups of queue-directory (option QueueDir) in that case.
+    You can disable this option if it negatively affects your system's disk performance.
+In that case, you should create backups of the queue directory (option QueueDir).
 Keep the option enabled if your system often crashes.

 ### ContinuePartial

-Continue download of partially downloaded files.
+Continue the download of partially downloaded files.

 !!! success ""

     **Suggested:** `Yes`.

 !!! tip
-    Disabling this option may slightly reduce disk access and is therefore recommended on fast connections.
+    Disabling this option may slightly reduce disk access and is recommended on fast connections.

 ### ArticleCache